bartonlp/site-class/examples/EXAMPLES.md

 # EXAMPLES

 This directory has a number of examples of how to use the framework.
 I put the 'vendor/bartonlp/site-class/includes' directory in the /var/www that Apache2 creates when it is installed on a Ubuntu system.
-By default the Apache2 install makes /var/www/html its DocumentRoot (look at /etc/apache2/sites-enabled/000-default.conf the default site configuration file).
+By default the Apache2 install makes '/var/www/html' its DocumentRoot (look at /'etc/apache2/sites-enabled/000-default.conf' the default site configuration file).

 The following examples are provided.

-The first examples either 'require_once' the SiteClass.class.php or the siteautoload.class.php via '../vendor/bartonlp/site-class/includes/'.
+The first examples either 'require_once' the 'SiteClass.class.php' or the 'siteautoload.class.php' via '../vendor/bartonlp/site-class/includes/'.

 1. <a href="test1.php">test1.php</a> Simplest.
 No database.
 2. <a href="test2.php">test2.php</a> Uses sqlite database.